-Four players sent-off in USA's win against Mexico
+Four players sent off in USA's win against Mexico

-USA v Mexico: Four players sent-off and game paused for homophobic chanting
+USA v Mexico: Four players sent off and game paused for homophobic chanting

 Last updated on .From the section Football

-Four players were sent-off and the game was paused because of homophobic chants as the United States beat Mexico 3-0 in the Concacaf Nations League semi-final.
+Four players were sent off and the game was paused because of homophobic chants as the United States beat Mexico 3-0 in the Concacaf Nations League semi-final.

 Chelsea's Christian Pulisic scored twice and Riccardo Pepi added a third for the US in the highly charged match.